Tips for Requesting Letters of Recommendation

-Faculty members are happy to write letters of recommendation, but please observe a few common courtesies:
+Faculty members are usually happy to write letters of recommendation provided the students who request them observe a few common courtesies.

-1. You should try to get to know the professors from whom you expect to request a letter of recommendation.
-Stop by their office hours and introduce yourself.
-Not only does this help a faculty member remember who you are, but it also enables the recommenders to write that you have discussed your plans with them.
-This indicates to the recipient of the letter that you are more to the professor than merely a name on a class roster or the recipient of a good grade.
+1. You should get to know professors from whom you expect to request a letter of recommendation.
+Stop by office hours and introduce yourself, and otherwise try to distinguish yourself in their classes.
+Not only does this help a faculty member know who you are, but it also enables them to write more persuasively on your behalf.
+A detailed letter of recommendation indicates to its recipient that you have made a genuine favorable impression on the faculty member writing the letter.

-3. Please ask professors a MINIMUM of two weeks before the letter is due, even if they have written on your behalf before.
-Do not expect them to drop all of their other obligations and prioritize your needs.
+2. Please ask professors if they are willing to write on your behalf a MINIMUM of two weeks before the letter is due, even if they have written for you before.
+Do not expect them to drop all other obligations to prioritize your needs.

 a.
-A single, complete, and coherent list of instructions regarding all the letters you are requesting.
-The list should include for each letter:
+A single, complete, and coherent list of instructions regarding all the letters you are requesting, including:

-(1) brief information about the nature of the position you are seeking;
+- Information about the nature of the position you are seeking.

-(3) delivery instructions (If it is an online recommendation, will the faculty member receive a prompt or are you providing an electronic address?
-If it is to be submitted as hard copy, should the faculty member mail it directly or do you need to send it with your application materials?);
+- Delivery instructions (If it is an online recommendation, will the faculty member receive a prompt or are you providing an electronic address?
+If it is to be submitted as hard copy, should the faculty member mail it directly or do you need to send it with your application materials?).

-(4) the identity of the person or group to be addressed in the letter (e.g. “Dear Fellowship Committee”) and the address of the institution.
+- To whom the letter should be addressed (e.g. “Dear Fellowship Committee”) and the address of the institution.
 Even if submitted online, a professional letter includes the address of the person being addressed.

-d.
-A brief paragraph explaining your reasons for applying for a fellowship, grad school, law school, etc. This will ensure that faculty members do not contradict what you are writing in your applications.
+b.
+A brief paragraph explaining your reasons for applying for a fellowship, grad school, law school, etc.